Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 - On Listeners and routing choose to listen on HTTP port 3000

+# Launch our ECS Fargate container via the CLI
-#### Option 1: Create our ECS cluster with Service connect from the CLI
+#### Step 7: Create our ECS cluster with Service connect from the CLI
 - Create a new file in ```aws/json``` use the following [aws/json/service-frontend-react-js.json](https://github.com/Msaghu/aws-bootcamp-cruddur-2023/blob/main/aws/json/service-frontend-react-js.json)

 - Paste in the following into the terminal create the service: